 I was pregnant when we bought the house, and so we knew we were going to have to prioritise certain jobs over others.
+We didn’t have any plans for home additions.
 We wanted have a safe place to bring our little baby home to, but we did have an end goal in mind.
 We made a list, and this was the order we chose to carry out the work in.

 First and foremost, we wanted a bedroom completed so we could move in.
 We chose to do Piglet’s bedroom, because it was the one room in the house that was not going to be affected by any of the other work that was to be going on.
 It was big enough for all 3 of us to live in for a while, so we sanded and painted it, and got a new carpet laid so we would have a safe haven amongst all the chaos.

 Related Post: Adding Character To A Childs Bedroom